pupil-labs/pupil-docs/src/core/terminology.md

 ::: tip
 <v-icon large color="info">info_outline</v-icon>
-If the eye model fails to estimate `phi` or `theta` it will set these two fields and the `model_confidence` to `0.0`.
+In situations where the eye model fails to estimate `phi` or `theta`, such as during blinks, it will set these two fields and the `model_confidence` to `0.0`.
 We recommend discarding these data points.
 :::
 ### Surface (AOI) Coordinate System